 - Brilliant, but Lazy: She gets high test marks without effort, but prefers to spend her studying on her art instead.

 - Jerkass: Downplayed example.
-She'd rather focus on her sculpting than help out other members.
+She'd rather focus on her sculpting than help out other members, which she is very blunt about.

 - Reclusive Artist: She's always in the art room.